Unsigned-Long/Unsigned-Long/README.md

 #### About me

 - Student at [Wuhan University](https://www.whu.edu.cn/), e-mail: shlchen@whu.edu.cn.
-- I'm working on the spatiotemporal calibration for a multi-sensor system based on Continue-time theory currently, corresponding projects, i.e., [LIC_Calib](https://github.com/Unsigned-Long/LIC-Calib), [ELIC_Calib](https://github.com/Unsigned-Long/ELIC-Calib) and [RIC_Calib](https://github.com/Unsigned-Long/RIC-Calib), will be open source when necessary.
+- I'm working on the spatiotemporal calibration for multi-sensor systems based on continue-time estimation currently, corresponding projects, i.e., [LIC_Calib](https://github.com/Unsigned-Long/LIC-Calib), [ELIC_Calib](https://github.com/Unsigned-Long/ELIC-Calib) and [RIC_Calib](https://github.com/Unsigned-Long/RIC-Calib), will be open source when necessary.
-- I love writing cpp(cplusplus), and creating funny toy libraries.
+- I love writing cpp (cplusplus), and creating funny toy libraries.
 - Ask me about anything [here](https://github.com/Unsigned-Long/Unsigned-Long/issues).

 #### Interesting Point

 So why is my nickname **ULong2**?
 ULong refers to the unsigned long data type inside cpp, which is a type capable of storing a large range of non-negative integer data.
 This somehow represents my desire to explore a wide range of knowledge and a positive (non-negative) mindset.
+Interestingly, 'long' is also the pinyin for one of the Chinese characters in my name.
 And the number 2, yes, is my lucky number.

  <p>
       <a href="https://github.com/search?q=user%3ADenverCoder1+language%3Abash"><img alt="Bash" src="https://img.shields.io/badge/Bash-121011.svg?logo=gnu-bash&logoColor=white"></a>